 - A 9 hours magnificent tour through modern and ancient history and myths

-Description of Sparta the legendary city state, full day private tour
+Description of Sparta the legendary city-state, full-day private tour

-Your private chauffeur will pick you up from hotel or address in Athens.
+Your private chauffeur will pick you up from the hotel or address in Athens.
 You will have a short sightseeing drive around Athens till you’ll rich the highway to Peloponnese.
 Travel along the scenic road of the Saronic golf to Corinth canal, famous for its breathtaking view.

-After a short stop at the canal, we’ll travel towards Sparta and Mystras enjoying on the way the greenery surrounding the area full of vineyards, olive trees, small lakes, mountains and rivers.
+After a short stop at the canal, we’ll travel towards Sparta and Mystras enjoying on the way the greenery surrounding the area full of vineyards, olive trees, small lakes, mountains, and rivers.

-Do not miss in Sparta
+Do not miss Sparta

-Also look at the cliff where the ancient Spartans used to throw their newborn sick children over the river Evrotas, to avoid the continuation of the defective genes, that threatened to altered their proud and perfectionist race and see the majestic peaks of the Taygetos mountains.
+Also look at the cliff where the ancient Spartans used to throw their newborn sick children over the river Evrotas, to avoid the continuation of the defective genes, that threatened to alter their proud and perfectionist race and see the majestic peaks of the Taygetos mountains.